dablenparty/.unix/README.md

 - `zoxide`
     - `cd` replacement with fuzzy directory finding.

-#### Optional Homebrew Packages
+#### Optional Packages

-These packages install tools that are used in my `.zshrc`, but are not required for it to work.
-I do use them all.
+These packages install tools that are used in this repository, but are not required for it to work.

 - `alacritty`
     - My choice of terminal emulator.